 The ERP integration with payment portals has helped fill the gap in accounts receivable processes like collections, credit risk management, and cash reconciliation in the following ways.

 Most ERPs support the worklist prioritization feature, which helps your AR teams to focus their follow-up activities with customers who have defaulted over 30 days.
 The ERP will already have the data due to synchronization with the payment portals.

-Most auto-dunning systems are supported by ERPs too which help AR teams to reach out to delinquent customers.
+Most auto-dunning systems are supported by ERPs too which help AR teams to reach out to single centralized repository.

 ERP integration supports reconciliation processes like remittance collections, invoice matching, and deduction identification, but some aspects of these processes are still manual in nature.